Peznet-LLC/route_table_compare/README.md

 # route_table_compare
-Simple Python Script to compare routing table pre and post change
+Networks are becoming increasingly complex and changes done to devices have unintended consequences.
+Theses simply python scripts capture the routing table of Juniper devices before and after the change is made.